JonCooperWorks/harness/README.md

 ### WASM Plugins (Default)

 WASM is the default execution environment.
-Plugins use the Extism PDK and must export four functions:
+Plugins can be written in any language supported by [Extism](https://extism.org/) (Rust, Go, Python, JavaScript, C, C++, Ruby, PHP, Zig, Haskell, and more).
+Plugins use the [Extism PDK](https://extism.org/) and must export four functions:

 | Function | Returns | Purpose |
 |----------|---------|---------|